As Louisiana reopens, nursing homes and assisted living facilities will remain closed

-Bossier, La.
-(KTAL/KMSS)– When COVID-19 hit the ArkLaTex, assisted living facility, Bloom at Bossier, immediately closed their doors.
+Bossier City, La.
+(KTAL/KMSS) — When COVID-19 hit the ArkLaTex, assisted living facility, Bloom at Bossier, immediately closed their doors.

 “We started the protocol of taking the temperature of the residents, taking their O2 sats,” says Laurie Manno, Bloom at Bossier Executive Director.